 Professor Karikari made the call at a Media Development Forum, attended by managers of radio stations in the Eastern and Volta regions in Ho on Saturday, on the theme: "The responsibility of the broadcaster in promoting free speech in a democracy."

 The forum was under the auspices of the foundation's Ghana Media Standards Improvement Project (GMSIP), which was funded by the Royal Danish Embassy in Accra.

 Prof. Karikari noted that since the inception of the Fourth Republic, all governments had supported engagements on issues related to media legislations.

-Professor Karikari noted that since the inception of the Fourth Republic, all governments had supported engagements on issues relating to media legislation.
-He observed that the nation's constitution imposes a huge watchdog role on the media, which can only be accomplished by highly professional media people.
+He observed that the nation's constitution imposed a huge watchdog role on the media, which could only be accomplished by highly professional media people.

 He said if a thief would have no moral basis to catch a thief, then it would be difficult to fathom how a journalist who took bribes would be holding other players in governance accountable.

 Prof. Karikari said radio stations must be seen to be voices of their own, not megaphones of any political party, adding that Ghana's democracy could be endangered if society came to regard the media as pliable.

 He said radio stations and other media houses must reflect the national agenda, such as the mobilisation of society for the attainment of health programmes.

 Ms Ajoa Yeboah-Afari, GMSIP Co-ordinator said the project, meant to develop a culture of investigative and analytical journalism in Ghana, was launched nearly a year ago by the MFWA in collaboration with the Ghana Journalists Association.